This post contains affiliate links. See my disclosure policy here.

 Method

-Add Campari, dry vermouth, lime juice, simple syrup, and cubed ice to a shaker.
+Add Campari, dry vermouth, lime juice, and simple syrup to a shaker.

 Shake for 10-20 seconds.